 In order to apply, I needed to submit the courses I would like to attend at the end of year 12.
 From there once the HSC was completed and I received my mark, I needed to confirm the university I wanted to attend and then received a letter of confirmation to say I was successful.

 What does your study involve?
 Can you describe a typical day? (if it’s difficult to describe a typical day, tell us about the last thing you worked on?)

-A typical day of study included attending multiple lectures and tutorials throughout the day followed by socializing with peers and study.
-I would normally follow up a lecture with a tutorial if i was successful in registration.
-If not I would go t the library and summarize the notes taken within the lecture.
+A typical day of the study included attending multiple lectures and tutorials throughout the day followed by socializing with peers and study.
+I would normally follow up a lecture with a tutorial if I was successful in registration.
+If not I would got the library and summarize the notes taken within the lecture.

 Will this course be beneficial in your career?
 Where could you or others in your position go from here?
 Please explain your answer.

-Yes the course completed was very beneficial as it was one of the only accredited courses from my industry.
-This helped shape expectation as well as give insight to what I would do at an entry level role.
+Yes, the course completed was very beneficial as it was one of the only accredited courses in my industry.
+This helped shape expectation as well as give insight to what I would do at an entry-level role.
 It also gave me the work ethic to learn as much as I could.
-From organised notes to simple things like arriving to meetings on time prepared.
+From organised notes to simple things like arriving at meetings on time prepared.